The 10 Commandments

 "Do not mistreat . . .
 Do not take advantage . . .
 Do not pervert justice . . .
 Do not show favoritism . . ."2

 These are the words of the Lord.
-They must be the principles that guide our political choices and action.
+They must be the principles that guide our choices and actions whether that be in the areas of politics, philanthropy, education, business, humanitarian aid, the judicial system or the arts.

 1Exodus 23:23, 27, New International Version